Uxbridge: Governance

-Uxbridge is known from tithe assignments to the vicar of Hillingdon in 1281 and hundreds of later documents as a chapelry in the large parish of Hillingdon; the town core was only upgraded to a full parish (and thus its large chapel to a church) in 1827.
-Eleven years later a parish of Saint John added in Uxbridge Moor, Hillingdon.
+Uxbridge is known from tithe assignments to the vicar of Hillingdon in 1281 and hundreds of later documents as a chapelry in the large parish of Hillingdon; the town core was upgraded to a full parish (and thus its large chapel to a church) in 1827.
+Eleven years later a parish of Saint John was added in Uxbridge Moor, Hillingdon.
 A parish of Saint Andrew, Uxbridge, was added in 1865.
-From Tudor times parishes had a select or elect vestry which determined much local maintenance, including poor relief, however under the Poor Law Amendment Act 1834 broader local poor law unions took on the relief role and shifted funds towards workhouses and associated hospitals.
+From Tudor times, parishes had a select or elect vestry which determined much local maintenance, including poor relief, but under the Poor Law Amendment Act 1834, broader local poor law unions took on the relief role and shifted funds towards workhouses and associated hospitals.

-Uxbridge was in the first main wave of the new, secular system of civil parishes, gaining such a council and territory in 1866, and, at the usual time for a town, an Urban District under the Local Government Act 1894.
+Uxbridge was in the first main wave of the new, secular system of civil parishes, gaining a council and territory in 1866, and an Urban District under the Local Government Act 1894.
 In 1955 the council successfully petitioned for a charter of incorporation and became a municipal borough.
 This stood for ten years, followed by incorporation into the new system of London Boroughs, as the London Borough of Hillingdon.
-Within the borough, Uxbridge is usually warded into near-precisely two electoral wards, for fair voter strength (the avoiding of malapportionment) across the borough.
-Reinforcing identity, Uxbridge is a post town which has very similar boundaries to its traditional boundaries.

-Uxbridge gave its name to a parliamentary constituency from 1885 until the similar weight of any other part(s) included was simple enough to express, which happened as Greater London developed.
-This was reflected by changes which came in at the 2010 general election which saw the town become part of the Uxbridge and South Ruislip seat which includes parts of Ickenham.
-The seat is held by the former UK Prime Minister Boris Johnson, of the Conservative Party.
-His forerunners are John Randall until 2015 and Sir Michael Shersby, who died shortly after the 1997 general election.
+Uxbridge gave its name to a parliamentary constituency from 1885 until 2010, when boundary changes led to the creation of the Uxbridge and South Ruislip constituency.
+The seat is currently held by Danny Beales of the Labour Party.

+Uxbridge is covered by the Uxbridge ward for elections to Hillingdon London Borough Council.